strimzi/proposals/009-strimzi-ui.md

   - Routing and navigation logic
   - Maintenance/tracing capabilities

-I am more than happy to elaborate and collaborate on any of these points here, and would suggest these (and any follow items identified while discussing this proposal) are completed before any client side UI work begins.
+I am more than happy to elaborate and collaborate on any of these points either in the proposal, or via a number of follow on issues, worked as a part of the UI's development.

 #### Topic list page